harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 You can also find me on [LinkedIn](http://www.linkedin.com/in/harris-quantum), [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko), and on [X (formerly Twitter)](https://x.com/harris_junseo).

-I maintain the [Quantum Learning Theory References](/quantum-learning-theory-references/) page.
+I maintain the [Quantum Learning Theory Zoo](/quantum-learning-theory-references/).
 If you're interested in quantum learning theory, you might enjoy exploring it!

 ---
 #### Research Interests